Carandotta Station

-Carandotta Station most commonly referred to as Carandotta also often spelled as Carrandotta, is a pastoral lease that operates as a cattle station in Queensland, Australia.
+Carandotta Station, most commonly referred to as Carandotta but often spelled as Carrandotta, is a pastoral lease that operates as a cattle station in Queensland, Australia.
 It is within the localities of Carrandotta and Piturie in the Shire of Boulia.

 Geography

 It is situated about 98 km west of Dajarra and 441 km north of Birdsville.
 The property has frontage onto the Georgina River including a permanent water-hole over 20 mi long.
-The land is a mix of floodplain and high pebbly downs that is well covered in Mitchell and Flinders Grasses and lightly timbered with bloodwood, gidyea and coolibah trees.
+The land is a mix of floodplain and high pebbly downs that is well covered in Mitchell and Flinders grasses and lightly timbered with bloodwood, gidyea and coolibah trees.